nahanoo/deletion_detection/README.md

 optional arguments:
   -h, --help            show this help message and exit --output_no_alignment_regions
                         outputs the regions in the reference where no reads aligned.
-This feature requires SAMtools>=1.11 in your PATH.
   --min_counts MIN_COUNTS
                         minimal observed reads with the deletion [default is 5] --min_frequency MIN_FREQUENCY